hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 | Write protect |  X |  X |  X |  X |  X |  0  |    X      |
 | Standby       |  1 |  X |  X |  X |  X |  X  |    X      |

-The memory array is organized in blocks, where each block has 32 pages.
-Each page is 528x8 large.

->> The NAND Flash can have bad blocks already identified during manufacturing or can develop them during its lifetime.

-The 256 Mbits devices has at least 2008 valid blocks from a 2048 blocks.
-The bad blocks can be managed using Bad Blocks Management, Block Replacement or Error Correction Code.

-Each page widht is divided in three parts:
-* 1st half page (256 bytes)
-* 2nd half page (256 bytes)
-* Spare area (15 bytes)

-The spare area can be used to store Error Correction Code (ECC) data, software flags, Bad Block identification or just increase the storage area.
+### Commands

-The operation of a NAND Flash envolves getting the contents of a page into a page buffer (528x8), exactly the same width of a page, update it and eventually write it back.
+!!!
+The operation of a NAND Flash envolves getting the contents of a page into a page buffer (528x8), !!! exactly the same width of a page, update it and eventually write it back.!!!!!!

 The operation of the device is controlled by commands, generally a sequence of up to thre bytes.